Online Competitive Influence Maximization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we formulate the OCIM problem and introduce a general C$^2$MAB-T framework for it.
 We prove that one important condition required by prior CMAB algorithms, the TPM condition, still holds, while the other one, monotonicity, is not satisfied.
 We propose three algorithms that balance between prior knowledge, offline computation, feedback and regret bound: OCIM-TS relies on prior knowledge and achieves logarithmic Bayesian regret; OCIM-OFU needs to solve a harder offline problem and achieves logarithmic frequentist regret; and OCIM-ETC requires less feedback at the expense of a worse frequentist regret bound.
+We extend our framework to settings with more complex competitor actions.

 This paper initiates the first study on OCIM, and it opens up a number of future directions.
 One is to design efficient offline approximation algorithms in the competitive setting when edge probabilities take a range of values.
 Another interesting direction is to study other partial feedback models, e.g. we only observe feedback from edges triggered by $A$ but not $B$.
 A further direction is to look into distributed online learning, when competitors $A$ and $B$ both learn from the propagation and deploy their seeds accordingly.